HttpAnimation/Pie21/README.md

 # Pie21/Main
-Pie21 is a web client for [e621](https://e621.net/) made in HTML, CSS, JS and json.
+Pie21 is a web client for [e621](https://e621.net/) made in HTML, CSS, JS, and JSON.

 ## Insatlling
-If you would like to install open a terminal and run the following command if you are on [Windows](https://www.microsoft.com/en-us/windows) use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and I would recommand [Fedora](https://github.com/WhitewaterFoundry/Fedora-Remix-for-WSL) as thats what it's made on.
+If you would like to install open a terminal and run the following command if you are on [Windows](https://www.microsoft.com/en-us/windows) use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and I would recommend [Fedora](https://github.com/WhitewaterFoundry/Fedora-Remix-for-WSL) as that's what it's made on.
 ```bash
 blah blah blah not here rn UwU :)
 ```